yfang-project/Aire_target/README.md

 This repository contains code related to the paper: XXX

 Code for the CNN model and various types of sequencing experiments can be found in the corresponding folders.
 Instructions for scripts of the CNN model can be found below.
-All other scripts were written in R or Python, and are straightforward to use.
+Other scripts were written in R or Bash using standard packages.

 ## CNN instructions
 To investigate Aire’s target choices, we built and trained a CNN model with dilated convolutional layers and residual skip connections to distinguish the extended-promoter sequences of Aire-induced and Aire-neutral genes.
 We followed the pre-training and then fine-tuning paradigm, given the relatively small number of Aire-induced and Aire-neutral genes compared with the typical training sizes employed for large-scale models.
 Below detailed the required coding environment and script usage.